 As I’ve noted more than a few times before, the various stylistic shifts and evolutions of Paradise Lost’s sound over the past three decades haven’t always been universally accepted, and, frankly, by the time of Medusa I was beginning to feel that their move back toward their doomy, abrasive roots was little more than a regression.
 So colour me surprised with Obsidian, as the band unexpectedly embraced fully the melodic, gothic power of albums like Draconian Times again, a change that makes this easily the band’s best album of the twenty-first century.
 Nick Holmes uses the full range of his vocals, the rest of the band are on top form too, but crucially this is an album stacked with excellent songs.
 Lead single Fall From Grace has an exquisitely sad melody at the heart of the chorus, Forsaken is the latest in the long line of glorious songs on the subject of betrayal and failure from the band, while Ghosts is a surprising highlight, a nod back to the West Yorkshire Goth dancefloors of their youth and a wondrously effective take on the genre at that.
 Bands into their fourth decade aren’t usually meant to still be this good, but Paradise Lost has always enjoyed confounding expectations.

-Black Metal experimentalists that have long since left Black Metal behind and their most recent album is an exquisite melodic synthpop album.
+These Black Metal experimentalists have long since left Black Metal behind and their most recent album is an exquisite melodic synthpop album.
 No, really.
 Dark in tone – dealing as it does with the failures of people and society in the modern age – but it somehow offsets that bleak feeling with glorious melodic touches, sweeping choruses and unexpected vocal harmonies.
 Everything about this album works brilliantly when frankly I might have expected it to be…contrived.
 Maybe a darker imagination and way of thinking really does help when turning your hand to another style of music, but by this point, it seems that everything Ulver touches turns to gold – there are eight songs here, and this is so good that I wish there were eighty.

 While Fascination (see last week) was my instant hook into this artist, the album it comes from is just as worthy of your time.
-Glorious, house-influenced synthpop is the way, but with a subtlely and touch that means the hooks take their sweet time to wind you in, but it is so worth the effort.
+Glorious, house-influenced synthpop is the way, but with a subtle touch that means the hooks take their sweet time to wind you in, but it is so worth the effort.
 John Kunkel’s vocals switch between a higher register, and a lower tone that offers a great gravitas when required, such as on the sublime, deeply sad ballad Modus.
 The New Division are a reminder that synthpop – and its related realms of electronic music – were never just about euphoria and dancing until the next morning.
-This is a band who understand deeply the power – and threat – of introspection, of isolation, and of sadness.
+This is a band that understands deeply the power – and threat – of introspection, of isolation, and of sadness.
 An elegant, brilliantly crafted album that should be essential listening for anyone with an interest in current movements in the genre.

 Not the first band in this list that I was new to in 2020, someway into their career, but that doesn’t take away from the brilliance of this album.
 Slick, anthemic gothic rock, with Alex Svenson’s rich baritone vocals adding drama to snappy compositions that never overstay their welcome – and indeed the album is sequenced gloriously, with breathless banger after breathless banger well into side two (and indeed a sign of the strength of the album).
 Sure, some might say they overuse a late-song key change (you get it first in pounding opener We Lose The Night), but when you have a winning formula, there’s no shame in sticking to it.
 Synths swirl around rhythms like they are shrouding the band in clouds of dry ice, and yep, they know their goth references, but most importantly, they also know their way with catchy songs, and the result is one of the most enjoyable, listenable albums of 2020.